coloursofnoise/Resources/Your-First-Code-Mod.md

             }
         }

+        // Example string property.
+Selecting it will show a file naming-like menu.
+        // Max length defaults to 12 if the attribute is not set.
+        [SettingMaxLength(40)]
+        public string ExampleString { get; set; } = "test";

         public int SomethingWeird { get; set; } = 42;

         // Custom entry creation methods are always called Create[propname]Entry